-- 1. The same main uses permitted in the underlying zone in which the subject property lies. - 2.
-Mixed-use development. - 3.
-Multi-family and town-house style residential development. - 4.
-Live-work unit developments - 5.
-Stores or shops for the conduct of retail business, bank, post office, restaurant and other places serving food and beverages, professional and business offices, and personal service establishments, including the grooming of house pets, except that no use shall be permitted where any part of the service is conducted outside the premises unless a special use permit has been issued by the Planning Board after due notice and public hearing. - 6.
-Government buildings and uses. - 7.
-Community based uses for senior citizens.

-B. Permitted Uses by Special Permit

-- 1. The same Special uses permitted by the underlying zone in which the subject property lies. - 2.
-Boutique hotels in accordance with the regulations set forth in §300-52

-C. Permitted Accessory Uses.

-- 1. The same permitted accessory uses allowed in the underlying zone in which the subject property lies.

-- 2. Signs as approved on the site plan.

-- 3. Outdoor public gathering places.

-D. Permitted Accessory Uses by Special Permit.

-- 1. The same permitted accessory uses by special permit allowed in the underlying zone in which the subject property lies. - 2.
-Outdoor dining and sidewalk cafés pursuant to §300-80.

-E. Area and Bulk Requirements.

-The area and bulk regulations for the Yorktown Heights Planned Design District Overlay Zone shall comply as follows:

-- 1. Any project within a planned design district overlay zone and authorized by the Town Board to be considered under the regulations set forth hereinshall remain subject to the discretion of the Planning Board set forth in §300-253 and§300-254 to modify the requirements due to the special circumstances of a particular project.
-The discretion granted in §300-253 and §300-254 is subject to the following requirements: - a.
-Area and Bulk requirements shall be as set forth in the underlying zone and subject to variations and limitations as set forth herein.
-For residential or mixed use residential projects the Planning Board may be guided by the area and bulk requirements of the R-3 multi-family zone and may apply variations to those requirements within the limitations set forth herein. - b.
-FAR shall be allowed up to, but may not exceed, 0.55; - c.
-Maximum height of building shall be as set forth in the underlying zone subject to variation of up to 25% and may not exceed three stories.
-Enclosed space may be allowed at roof level which may not exceed 50% of the area of the roof. - d.
-Maximum height may be increased to 52 feet and a maximum of 4 stories provided that the lot on which a project is proposed is a single contiguous lot that is a minimum of 10 acres in size. - 2.
-[Reserved] - 3.
-[Reserved]
+- (1) The same main uses permitted in the underlying zone in which the subject property lies. - (2) Mixed-use development. - (3) Multifamily and townhouse-style residential development. - (4) Live-work unit developments. - (5) Stores or shops for the conduct of retail business, bank, post office, restaurant and other places serving food and beverages, professional and business offices, and personal service establishments, including the grooming of house pets, except that no use shall be permitted where any part of the service is conducted outside the premises unless a special use permit has been issued by the Planning Board after due notice and public hearing. - (6) Government buildings and uses. - (7) Community-based uses for senior citizens. - C. Permitted uses by special permit. - (1) The same special uses permitted by the underlying zone in which the subject property lies. - (2) Boutique hotels in accordance with the regulations set forth in § 300-52. - D. Permitted accessory uses. - (1) The same permitted accessory uses allowed in the underlying zone in which the subject property lies. - (2) Signs as approved on the site plan. - (3) Outdoor public gathering places. - E. Permitted accessory uses by special permit. - (1) The same permitted accessory uses by special permit allowed in the underlying zone in which the subject property lies. - (2) Outdoor dining and sidewalk cafes pursuant to § 300-80. - F. Area and bulk requirements.
+The area and bulk regulations for the Yorktown Heights Planned Design District Overlay Zone shall comply as follows: - (1) Any project within a planned design district overlay zone and authorized by the Town Board to be considered under the regulations set forth herein shall remain subject to the discretion of the Planning Board set forth in §§ 300-253 and 300-254 to modify the requirements due to the special circumstances of a particular project.
+The discretion granted in § 300-253 and § 300-254 is subject to the following requirements: - (a) Area and bulk requirements shall be as set forth in the underlying zone and subject to variations and limitations as set forth herein.
+For residential or mixed-use residential projects, the Planning Board may be guided by the area and bulk requirements of the R-3 multifamily zone and may apply variations to those requirements within the limitations set forth herein.

-F. Design Requirements.